umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline-v9.md

 ### GetOtherUrls

-The GetOtherUrls method is only actioned in the Umbraco Backoffice to provide a list to editors of other Urls which also map to the node.
+The GetOtherUrls method is only used in the Umbraco Backoffice to provide a list to editors of other Urls which also map to the node.

-For example, let's consider a convention-led umbracoUrlAlias property that enables editors to specify a comma delimited list of alternative urls for the node.
-It has a corresponding AliasUrlProvider registered in the UrlProviderCollecton to display this list to the Editor in the backoffice Info Content app for a node.
+For example, let's consider a convention-led `umbracoUrlAlias` property that enables editors to specify a comma delimited list of alternative urls for the node.
+It has a corresponding `AliasUrlProvider` registered in the `UrlProviderCollecton` to display this list to the Editor in the backoffice Info Content app for a node.

 ### Url Provider Mode
 Specifies the type of urls that the url provider should produce, eg. absolute vs. relative Urls.
 Auto is the default